Mendasp/NS2Plus/README.md

 ==============
 - /05/2014 (Build 265):
 	- Changed pickup expire bar options.
 You can now toggle between Disabled/Equipment Only/All pickupables.
+	- Mines now still show their pickup icon even if already holding mines.
+(Thanks remi.D!)
+	- Fixed not showing that mines can be picked up when already holding mines.
+(Thanks remi.D!)
+	- Made weapons that were actively picked up get swapped to (pistols, mines).
+(Thanks remi.D!)
+	- Added option to prevent shotgun damage numbers from accumulating.
+(Thanks remi.D!)
+	- Added option to speed up damage number accumulation.
+(Thanks remi.D!)

 - 09/05/2014 (Build 265):
 	- Added pickup expire bar.
 You can now see how much time left you have to pick up things on the ground.
 Default is off.
 Available in the Misc. tab.
 	- Fixed lights staying red if the power node was under attack (infestation).
-(Thanks remi.D!)
-	- Mines will now still show their pickup icon even if already holding mines.
-(Thanks remi.D!)
-	- Fixing not showing that mines can be picked up when already holding mines.
-(Thanks remi.D!)
-	- Making weapons that were actively picked up get swapped to (pistols, mines).
 (Thanks remi.D!)

 - 08/05/2014 (Build 265):
 	- When Autopickup is enabled Welders, Mines and Pistols will no longer show a pickup hint when running over them.
 (Thanks remi.D)